JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 separating her from the mass of her sex, and so exposing her to misconstruction by the general opinion.
 I strongly suspect myself of thinking as the rest of the world think in this matter–except in the case of Rachel Verinder.
-The self-dependence in HER character, was one of its virtues in my estimation; partly, no doubt, because I sincerely admired and liked her; partly, because the view I took of her connexion with the loss of the Moonstone was based on my own special knowledge of
+The self-dependence in _Her_ character, was one of its virtues in my estimation; partly, no doubt, because I sincerely admired and liked her; partly, because the view I took of her connexion with the loss of the Moonstone was based on my own special knowledge of